FredeEB/dotfiles/nvim/.config/nvim/README.md

 # My neovim config

-Lua/Packer based neovim config, that is made to be as little in the way of my daily workflow as possible.
+Lua based neovim config, that is made to be as little in the way of my daily workflow as possible.